Thick & Busty Model Jem Wolfie Flaunts Her Absolutely Massive Derriere On Instagram

 Unsurprisingly, Jem’s legion of followers was appreciative of her sexy selfie.
 Over the past week, this particular photo racked up well over 210,000 likes, with close to 3,000 fans taking the time to pen a message in the comment section.

-Needless to say, many of the comments reference Jem Wolfie’s sizeable assets, and her Instagram fans were rather explicit about their feelings toward the young model.
+Needless to say, many of the comments reference Jem Wolfie’s sizable assets, and her Instagram fans were rather explicit about their feelings toward the young model.

 “Im [sic] literally with my mouth open in shock of how sexy that booty peach is,” one user wrote.
-“Thanks for blessing my eyes,” another user chimed in.